kb-dk/MerMEId/trunk/INSTALL.md

 ### Check

-When you are done there should be a file called mermeid_configuration.xml_mymermeid in local_config
+When you are done there should be a file called (something like) mermeid_configuration.xml_mymermeid in local_config

 ## 6. Configure database